 Horses are naturally inquisitive and will either use their muzzles or their hooves to explore things.
 This behavior can often be mistaken for pawing but it’s actually just the horse trying to ‘feel’ what something is and if it’s a threat to them.
 It’s more common in foals but can be seen in all horses, especially if they’re just encountered something new or strange.

-More often than not horses will paw at the ground before they start to roll.
-This will help to loosen the earth which can then be used to help cool the horse down or protect them from the sun.
+One reason is that rolling helps to loosen the earth which can then be used to help cool the horse down or protect them from the sun.
 It can also help to alleviate an itch or to dry them off if their coat is wet.
+I’ve written all about several ways to help your horse stay cool when it gets hot outside.

 Horse herds are very hierarchical with horses lower down in the pecking order having to wait their turn for things such as water.
 While waiting they can often paw at the ground although nobody is sure if they’re doing this out of frustration or just to remind the horses in front of them that they’re still there.